Ali Fazal: Other work and media image

 In February 2015, Fazal joined a Cancerthon organised by NDTV and Fortis to create awareness about cancer and raise funds for children battling the disease.
 He has though now left the work.
 Along with Tochi Raina, Fazal participated in a musical concert to raise funds for victims of the earthquake in Nepal.

+Fazal is also an Advisor at Dhai Akshar Educational Trust, an NGO for underprivileged children in Mumbai.

 In 2014, Fazal made an entry in The Times of Indias listing of the "Most Desirable Man".
-In 2019 Power Brands honoured Fazal with “Power Brand: Industry Trendsetter” at BFJA (Bollywood Film Journalist's Awards).
+In 2019 Power Brands honoured Fazal with "Power Brand: Industry Trendsetter" at BFJA (Bollywood Film Journalist's Awards).